gaofengnan/WAVE/README.md

 └── test3.txt
 ```

-**Note**: Set carefully the parameters in `TestNonequilibrium3` before running, especially `Changeframe`, which represents the time point at which the conditions change, depending on the experimental design.
+**Note**: Set carefully the parameters in `TestNonequilibrium3` before running, especially `Changeframe`, which is the time point at which the conditions change and depends on the experimental design.

 ### Test `TestNonequilibrium3` with simulated data